wyzywyg/DebtThreat/README.md

 ### <a name="introduction"></a>
 ## Introduction 💣
 <div align="justify"> Have you ever heard of the 🦋 butterfly effect?
 It is the idea that seemingly trivial instances can lead to profound and possibly life-altering consequences.
 In this game often referred to as life, stakes are always high.
-A simple decision may result to outcomes unforeseen by the layman.
+A simple decision may result to outcomes unforeseen by the layman. <br>

 This game is that, just much bloodier.